Balhae controversies: Historical sites

 China is accused of limiting Korean archaeologists access to historical sites located within Liaoning and Jilin.
 Starting from 1994, increasing numbers of South Korean tourists began to visit Goguryeo archaeological sites in China and often engaged in nationalistic displays.
 China perceived this as a threat and restricted foreign access to Goguryeo sites.
 This perception was aggravated by a series of tomb robberies and vandalism at several of these archaeological sites between 1995 and 2000.
 South Korean archeologist Song Ki-ho, a noted professor at Seoul National University who has published several papers criticizing the Chinese government's interpretation of Bohai 's history, made several visits to China in the 1990s, 2000, 2003, and 2004, examining several historical sites and museums.
 However, he found himself restricted by limitations on note-taking and photography and was even ejected from several sites by museum employees.

 Balhae as Manchurian

 The placement of Balhae within Manchurian history was advanced by Japanese scholarship as their political and military interests grew after the First Sino-Japanese War in 1895.
 The Manchurian framework emphasized the distinctiveness of Balhae culture compared to Tang China, Goguryeo, and Silla.
 The Japanese archaeologist Komai Kazuchika led the excavation of Balhae's Supreme Capital in 1933–1934.
 In his draft of a "Cultural History of Manchuria," the first ruler of Balhae was described as "a ruler of the Sumo Mohe" with no connection to Korea or Goguryeo and independent of the Tang dynasty.
+However this view of Balhae declined during the mid-1930s when Japanese scholars such as Mikami Tsugio started to describe Balhae as part of Korean history.
+This view became even more dominant after Japan cut diplomatic ties with China in 1949.
+In the 1980s, Japanese scholars scrutinized for archaeological evidence from China to identify Balhae's ethnicity, however since then Japan has moved away from seeking a "single ethnicity" for Balhae in favor of researching the relationship between local and central governance.
+They espouse the view that Balhae was founded by remnant Goguryeo military nobles who dominated a commoner class of Mohe peoples.